Tharga/Wpf/README.md

 `DataContext="{wpf:ViewModelProvider local:MyViewModel}"`

+Read more about this under [View Model dependency injection](#view-model-dependency-injection).

 ## Built in .NET IOC
 Tharga.WPF uses the built in .NET IOC with IServiceCollection and IServiceProvider.

 ### View Model dependency injection
 Injection can be done in the ViewModel constructor for all registered service.
-To have the ViewModel it self registered, do it manually in the *Register* in *App.xaml.cs* or by adding the interface *Tharga.Wpf.IViewModel*.
+To have the ViewModel it self registered, do it manually in the *Register* in *App.xaml.cs* or by implementing the interface *Tharga.Wpf.IViewModel*.
+You can also use *ViewModelBase* if you want a basic *NotifyPropertyChanged* implementation.

 ### View dependency injection
 There is no support for injecting services into the View directly.
 To use resources this method can be used.